KDE/ghostwriter/resources/quickreferenceguide_en.md

     Table:  Pandoc sample table.

-Below is a sample Sundown or MultiMarkdown table:
+Below is a sample cmark-gfm or MultiMarkdown table:

     Column One  |  Column Two
     ----------  |  ----------